All posts

 Let's compare the actual execution plan:

 In the query without the TYPE there is an implicit conversion.
-The TYPE directive is saying that I want to generate an XML document.
+The TYPE directive tells SQL Server you want to generate an XML document.
+Without that, it generates an nvarchar(MAX) and then implicitly casts it to XML.

 DECLARE @whatIsThis SQL_VARIANT